 21. Funds available for "The National Dioxin Study" are to be used primarily to establish whether sites in tiers 3 thru 6 are contaminated with 2378-TCDD.
 The object of the study is to learn more about 2378-TCDD contamination at sites in these tiers.
 If 2378-TCDD is detected at a site during the study, the data will be forwarded to OSWER for further evaluation.
 Also, there may be reasons, such as public requests and requests from state governments, to sample sites in tiers 3 thru 6 that are not part of the sample design.
-Any activity at these sites will be in accordance with the interim guidance.
+Any activity at these sites will be in accordance with the interim guidance and coordinated with the appropriate program office.